dthuesen/ion2-tdd-p1/readme.md

 That's it.

-## The process TDD and BDD tests ar following
+## The process of TDD and BDD tests ar following
 1. Write a test
 2. Run the test (it should fail)
 3. Write the code to satisfy the test